Siege of the Chinese University of Hong Kong: Responses

 Academics from the Scholars’ Alliance for Academic Freedom condemned the police operations inside the university campus, calling them "unlawful".
-The pro-democracy camp issued a statement asking for international level assistance to save the students and to avoid the repetition of the 4 June Incident.
+The pro-democracy camp issued a statement asking for international level assistance to save the students and to avoid a repetition of the 1989 Tiananmen Square protests and massacre.
 The declaration criticised the actions of police on No. 2 Bridge, who intentionally provoked students and showed no willingness to negotiate.
 The statement also criticised the police for cutting off supplies to CUHK and trying to invade the university by constant shooting, which had injured many students.
 The camp also expressed distress towards Chief Executive Carrie Lam, and reminded the students to be careful and to protect themselves.

 On 11 November, President Rocky Tuan contacted the police and urged them to be calm.
 The university staff also encouraged the students to leave.
 Given the tense atmosphere, the university security office tried to mediate the situation.
 However, an unnamed CUHK staff member criticised the school for inadequate measures, and for having failed to ask the police to leave.
 The staff also showed empathy and understanding of students' behaviour.
 The presidents of Hong Kong's public universities released a joint statement expressing regrets that the campuses became occupied by protesters following "societal disagreements".
 The statement suggested that the protesters occupying the campus were not "originated from the universities, nor can they be resolved through university disciplinary processes" and urged the government to resolve the "political deadlock and to restore safety and public order now".

 A spokesperson from the police responded that the force did not need a warrant to enter the university under the Public Order Ordinance.
 The Hong Kong Police Force spokesman warned that the protesters' acts were "another step closer to terrorism", and called CUHK a "weapon factory".

 On 13 November, Taiwanese president Tsai Ing-wen posted on Facebook highlighting the previous invasions into university campuses by Taiwan police, which seriously harmed freedom of speech.
 She urged international concern about the situation in Hong Kong.